kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 This guide walks you through the prerequisites, configuration steps, and an example for deploying a distributed MariaDB instance with these technologies.

+# Understanding OCM Hub and Spoke Clusters
+In an Open Cluster Management (OCM) setup, you have two main types of clusters:

+- Hub Cluster: This is your central control plane.
+It's where you define policies and manage the lifecycle of applications that will be distributed to other clusters.
+- Spoke Cluster: These are the managed clusters that are registered with the hub.
+They receive instructions from the hub and run the actual workloads, such as your MariaDB pods.

+A key behavior of OCM is its namespace management.
+When you join a spoke cluster to the hub using the clusteradm join command, OCM automatically creates a namespace on the hub cluster that matches the name of the spoke cluster.
+For example, joining a cluster named demo-worker will create a demo-worker namespace on the hub.
+This namespace is used to manage resources specific to that spoke cluster from the central hub.

 # Prerequisites

 Before deploying a distributed MariaDB instance, ensure the following are in place: